Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 **Assignment 4**

 1. Complete the code for Newton's method.
 2. Find the minima of the two toy problems.
+Use the same starting points as for gradient descent.

 ```python
 def newtons_method(f, x0, grad_f, hess_f, alpha=0.3,